star-whale/starwhale/docs/docs/cloud/helm-charts.md

 title: Helm Charts Installation
 ---

-## Starwhale Helm Charts
+## Helm Charts

-Starwhale is a MLOps platform.
-Starwhale Helm Charts help you deploy the whole platform in Kubernetes easily.
+Helm Charts helps you quickly deploy the whole Starwhale instance in Kubernetes.

-- Easy to deploy, upgrade and maintain Starwhale controller and agent services.
+- To deploy, upgrade, and maintain the Starwhale controller and agents.
-- Easy to deploy 3rd dependencies, such as minio, mysql.
+- To deploy third-party dependencies, such as minio, mysql, etc.

 ## TL; DR